manuelp0116/AI-Tutor-sdev220-/Readme.md

       * functionn checks for directory name with os and creates directory path to save chat and

    * ### saveQuiz:
-      * this function will save a json file with the quiz information for
+      * this function will save a json file with the quiz information for future use, user would be able to get into the quizzes into the future
+   * ### readquiz:
+      * this function reads the selected qiz file and reads the json file to be used again as a quiz. this function wasn't added to the program.